 Engineering In The Nuclear Industry

-Engineering is a very broad term; a quick google search of "become an engineering in the nuclear industry" brings up a very wide range of varying results so it is a good idea to be clear in what is meant by engineering in the intent of this section.
+Engineering is a broad term; a quick google search of "become an engineering in the nuclear industry" brings up an extensive range of varying results, so it is a good idea to be clear in what is meant by engineering in the intent of this section.

-The profile of an engineer in the UK Nuclear Industry is very much job specific regarding qualifications and experience.
+An engineer's profile in the UK Nuclear Industry is very much job specific regarding qualifications and experience.
 The aim of the site is not to go into the details of each specific job role.
 The best place to look for job descriptions is on the job advertisements themselves.
 We've pre-searched a couple of them below for you to find out further information.

 It is however worth considering that as a minimum the below will usually be included within the criteria for a candidate to demonstrate that they: